mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-codex/articles/Improvisational Mysteries.md

 the table to accommodate the investigators' findings.
-Even worse, too much development---especially the kind that's inclined toward specific descriptions and convoluted motivations---creates suspects that end up being neither useful nor easy to run on an improvisational mystery, defeating their purpose.
+Even worse, too much development---especially the kind that's inclined toward specific descriptions and convoluted motivations---creates suspects that end up being neither useful nor easy to run on an improvizational mystery, defeating their purpose.

 ## At the Table

-Here are some techniques, tips, and advice that may help you to run an improvisational mystery at the table.
+Here are some techniques, tips, and advice that may help you to run an improvizational mystery at the table.

 ### The More You Improvise, the More Structure You Need

-Sounds like an oxymoron, but the truth is that improvisational mysteries require quite structured game play.
+Sounds like an oxymoron, but the truth is that improvizational mysteries require quite structured game play.
 Even more so than in other Fate games, you must be aware of beginning---and, more importantly, ending---scenes when necessary.
 Don't tarry or delay on irrelevant